troyfigiel/monorepo/README.md

 # NixOS configuration

+# Disclaimer, be aware!

+This is very much a work in progress.
+This is a side project, which means I work on this project when my main job does not constrain my time too much.
+Currently, this repository is intended to be used only by me.
+Although I am cleaning up code along the way and I am aiming to turn the code here into a presentable format, if something works, it is good enough at this stage.
+This is made possible precisely by the declarative nature of Terraform and Nix that give me assurance I can always roll back to a working state of my builds.

 # Some notes

 - I rely on sops for Terraform as well. agenix might not be a good alternative to sops-nix in this case.